-The unpredictable nature of lumber prices has given rise to confusion amongst buyers and sellers who have been forced to navigate their businesses amidst extreme volatility.
+The unpredictable nature of lumber prices as seen over time has given rise to confusion amongst buyers and sellers who have been forced to navigate their businesses amidst extreme volatility.
 Fortunately for traders, the Chicago Mercantile Exchange (CME) Group has recently launched updates to the lumber futures & options on a futures contract to reduce price volatility in the market.

 The first trade date when the updated contract came into effect, replacing the existing contract, was 8th August 2022.
 With this contract, CME has introduced several features that reflect the changing production patterns, making it an even better & effective risk management tool.